-In 2009, an astronomical pavilion was built here in conjunction with the SAI Moscow State University, in which a two-tube robot – the MASTER-400 telescope was installed.
-The MASTER robot telescope is a highly effective tool for searching and studying optical transients.
-In particular, optical conterpart discovery of gamma-ray bursts.
+In 2009, an astronomical pavilion was built here in collaboration with the SAI Moscow State University, where a two-tube robot telescope called the MASTER-400 was installed.
+The MASTER robot telescope is a highly effective tool for searching and studying optical transients, particularly for the discovery of optical counterparts of gamma-ray bursts.

-The wide-field telescope MASTER-400 Tunka was a two-tube telescopic system (diameter 400 mm, aperture ratio 1: 2.5) system with a total field of view of 8 square degrees, equipped with 16-megapixel cameras, a universal photometer with B, V, R, I filters and polarizers.
-It is also possible to conduct survey observations in white light.
-Two telescopes are mounted on an ultra-fast mount (speed of guidance and guidance up to 30 degrees/sec), which does not require additional guiding devices.
-The installation has an additional degree of freedom – in the case of target designation (“alert mode”), the pipes were brought together in parallel, which allows synchronous multi-color photometry of short-lived (seconds) or fast-moving objects.
-The viewing speed provided by one MASTER-400 complex is 480 square degrees per hour up to 20 magnitude.
+The wide-field telescope MASTER-400 Tunka is a two-tube telescopic system (diameter 400 mm, aperture ratio of 1:2.5) featuring a total field of view of 8 square degrees.
+It is equipped with 16-megapixel cameras, a universal photometer with B, V, R, I filters and polarizers.
+Additionally, it is capable of conducting survey observations in white light.
+The two telescopes are mounted on an ultra-fast mount (with a pointing speed of up to 30 degrees per second), which does not require additional guiding instruments.
+The installation has an extra degree of freedom—when operating in “alert mode” for target designation, the tubes can be aligned in parallel, allowing for synchronous multi-color photometry of short-lived (on the order of seconds) or fast-moving objects.
+The viewing speed provided by a single MASTER-400 unit is 480 square degrees per hour for objects up to 20th magnitude.

 All MASTER robotic telescopes of the global network, including the MASTER-Tunka telescope operating at the Moscow State University-ISU Astrophysical Complex at the Tunkinsky Astrophysical Center for Collective Use of Irkutsk State University, are equipped with identical own photometers (two full-frame CCD cameras, B, V filters, R, I Johnson-Bessel systems and two linear polarizers) and are controlled by identical proprietary software.
 Using identical equipment allows continuous observation of optical transients for 24 hours in identical photometric systems.